-From the class web site find photometry/observatoryCCD3.txt.
+From the class web site find photometry/observatoryCCD4.txt.
 Print out a copy.
 You will cut out and tape relevant sections of this file as part of your lab notebook Procedure.
+Of course you will annotate this outline procedure so you have a record of exactly how your ran the telescopes (particularly the procedure to control the software).